-A number of risks are associated with feeding wildlife at communal feeding sites.
+A number of risks are associated with wildlife feeding at communal feeding sites.

 Animals being fed can:

-- become habituated to artificial food sources - get sick from eating artificial food sources, like too much corn - cause road accidents as they move to feeders - cause conflicts with pets and humans - have an increased risk of passing on parasites or diseases ontario.ca/feedingwildlife
+- become habituated to artificial food sources - get sick from eating artificial food sources, like too much corn - cause road accidents as they move to feeders - cause conflicts with pets and humans - have an increased risk of passing on parasites or diseases

-For these reasons, the Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry discourages the feeding of wildlife.
-To learn more about the risks associated with feeding wildlife visit:
+For these reasons, the Ontario Ministry of Natural Resources and Forestry discourages the feeding of wildlife.
+To learn more about the risks associated with feeding wildlife visit: ontario.ca/feedingwildlife

-Ontario 📆
+Ontario 👸